Loviisa: Notable people

 Mikael Agricola, the father of the Finnish literary language, was born in the village of Torsby in Pernå, which now belongs to Loviisa.

-International relations

-Twin towns — sister cities
+Twin towns – sister cities

 Town twinning in Finland started from Nordic cooperation.
 In addition to municipalities and municipal organisations, the citizens' organisation Pohjola-Norden has been an active participant, and also has a local organisation in Loviisa.
 During the last decades town twinning has also spread to other countries, which in the case of Loviisa include Estonia and Hungary.